 Right now, British Airways Business Class is pretty ropey.
-The cabin seats are narrow, the foam is thin.
-Many of the seats don’t have direct aisle access, and the ones that do, are next to seats that don’t, which means it is no-win in this cabin.
+The cabin seats are narrow, and the foam is thin.
+Many of the seats don’t have direct aisle access, and the ones that do are next to seats that don’t, which means it is a no-win in this cabin.
 If you DO have aisle access, your neighbor will need to climb over you.

 Given this, I can wholeheartedly recommend paying for a First Class seat on British Airways if you want to get a good night’s sleep, although there is a hefty price tag to go with your seat, whether you pay with cash or Avios.

 Just don’t expect an incredible experience like you would get on Qatar or Emirates.
-BA in First is like the best of the best Business and is currently comparable to the Qatar Airways business class QSuites (which are, unfortunately, slightly better than British Airways in First Class due to staff, food, and the overall experience).
+BA in First is like the best of the best Business and is currently comparable to the Qatar Airways business class QSuites (unfortunately, slightly better than British Airways in First Class due to staff, food, and the overall experience).

 How About The New British Airways First Class?